mansenfranzen/pybatchintory/README.md

 # pybatchintory

-`pybatchintory` represents a middleware for generating batches of data items.
+`pybatchintory` represents a middleware for batch oriented data pipelines.
 It enables incremental processing and provides first class support for reprocessing historical data with predictable workloads.

-It consumes only the meta information of data items.
-It does not read any of the data itself.
-Instead, it manages an inventory of already processed and unseen data while providing an API to interact with it.
+Only meta information of data items is consumed and processed.
+The actual data is not read.
+An **inventory** of already processed and unseen data items is managed while providing an API to interact with it.

 ## Reasoning